DavidMertz/dispatch/docs/api.md

 * Exposing needed objects and names to the dispatcher namespace.
 * Debugging and introspecting a dispatcher namespace

+## Glossary

+In this API documentation, a few words are used in a somewhat special way.
+All of these words are sometimes used differently, or more generically, in discussions outside this documentation.

+* The words _dispatcher_ or _namespace_ are roughly synonymous.
+The special objects that contain (potentially) multiple function, each with multiple implementations go by these names.

+* The word _function_ herein usually refers to a *name* rather than a single distinct object in memory.
+Specifically, a dispatcher may _bind_ multiple underlying implementations to this same name.

+* The word _implementation_ refers to a specific callable object (i.e. a Python function) that is _bound_ to a _function_ in the sense this package uses.
+Several implementations are typically bound to the same name (within a given dispatcher), and a runtime decision is made about which code to utilize for a given call.

+* The words _bind_ or _bound_ are used in a common computer science and Python sense.
+It simply means that an object is given a name; but in the context of this library that name specifically lives inside a dispatcher/namespace.

 ## When are annotations evaluated?

 PEP 649 proposed "Deferred Evaluation Of Annotations Using Descriptors" way